mrc-ide/leapfrog/inst/fit_model/README.md

 ## Standalone use of froggers model fit

+### Important

+This standalone version of the model exists only as a proof of concept and should not actually be run this way.
+We anticipate that non-R users will want to build frogger as a library (e.g. using `pybind11`) and call directly from a program not from this CLI application.
+This standalone code just demonstrates one way that we can build frogger without any dependency on R.

+Similarly, our serialisation format here is just the simplest thing that could work and not something we expect we will support long term; it's just a starting point for a discussion.

 ### Using installed frogger & RcppEigen

 Install frogger, from an R terminal in this directory run